nestauk/dap_tutorials/metaflow/README.md

 ```

 Note that: the `join` step is not optional (you can call it whatever name you want though!).
-You always need to have a function calling both `self` and `inputs` after paralellising a step with `foreach`, even if the `join` step does not do anything.
+You always need to have a function calling both `self` and `inputs` after paralellising a step with `foreach`, even if the `join` step does not do anything (i.e. it's a dummy join that only points to the next step).

 ##### `max-workers` and `max-num-splits`